-Using Favorites
+Using Favorites in the Browser

-Favorites in the Maschine Browser allow you to quickly view and browse your most frequently used items.
+Favorites in the Maschine browser allow you to quickly view and browse your most frequently used items.
 This includes Projects, Groups, Sounds, Instrument presets, Effect presets, Loops and One-shots.
-You can assign any of these items as Favorites.
-The Favorites serve as an additional filter in the Browser: When activated, the Result list will only show items that have been marked as Favorites and also match all other selected filters, including the search query entered into the search field.
+Any of these items can be assigned as a Favorite.
+The Favorites serve as an additional filter in the Browser.
+When activated, the results list will only show items that have been assigned as a Favorite, and also match all other selected filters, including the search query entered into the search field.
 Favorites are available for both the factory content and the user content.

-Here are some important notes regarding Favorites:
+Here are some important notes regarding the use of Favorites:

-- Favorites are automatically shared across Maschine and Komplete Kontrol browser databases on one computer. - Favorites are independent of the file's location: If a file is moved, it retains its Favorite tag. - Favorites are persistent: If a file location is rescanned or deleted and later added again to the database, all files retain their Favorite tag.
+- Favorites are automatically shared across Maschine and Komplete Kontrol browser databases on one computer. - Favorites are independent of the file's location: if a file is moved, it retains its favorite tag. - Favorites are persistent: If a file location is rescanned or deleted and later added again to the database, all files retain their favorite tags.